AelithBlanchett/FChatBot-ExamplePlugin/README.md

 !availableplugins will show the list of plugins in the /plugins folder.
 !loadplugin pluginname will load the plugin /plugins/pluginname.js Once the bot loads a plugin or joins a room, the bot will save and remember to connect to these rooms, and automatically load these plugins.
-6. Type '!loadplugin my_plugin' in the chat, and it will tell you which commands it has loaded.
+6. Type '!loadplugin my_plugin' in the chat and it will tell you which commands it has loaded.
 7. You should see that the !guide command has been added, so type it into the chat, and read its output.
 8. Once you have read it, you're ready to go!

+For Typescript plugins:

+The bot is written in Typescript, so you're welcome to write your plugins in Typescript too!
+Though, you can't load your .ts files (typescript extension).
+You need to compile your Typescript files into Javascript.
+To do so:

+1. Install Typescript: `npm install typescript -g`
+2. Go inside your plugins folder. `cd ./plugins`
+3. Compile your plugin `tsc my_typescript_plugin.ts`
+If it doesn't throw any errors, you will have a new file in your folder, my_typescript_plugin.js
+4. Load it, just as you would load your javascript plugin inside F-chat. `!loadplugin my_typescript_plugin`